aleivaar94/Resume_Claude_SDK_Agent/docs/Documentation.md

 - **Embedding process:**
   - The `OpenAIEmbeddings` wrapper converts each chunk's `content` into a 1536-dimensional vector using `text-embedding-3-small`.
-  - Embeddings and the chunk payload (content + metadata) are inserted into the `resume_data` collection in Qdrant with that `section_type` payload.
+  - Embeddings and the chunk payload (content + metadata) are inserted into the **`personality` collection** in Qdrant (separate from resume_data).

 - **Retrieval behavior in `retrieve_personality_traits()`**
+  - Creates a `QdrantVectorStore(collection_name="personality")` instance to search only personality data
-  - A query is built from `job_analysis['soft_skills']` and `job_analysis['keywords']`, converted to a query embedding via `embed_query()` and passed to `QdrantVectorStore.search()`.
+  - A query is built from `job_analysis['soft_skills']` and `job_analysis['keywords']`, converted to a query embedding via `embed_query()` and passed to `QdrantVectorStore.search()`
+  - Since all chunks in the personality collection are personality-related, no section_type filtering is needed during search
-  - The function retrieves semantically similar chunks (by vector similarity) and then **filters** results in Python to include only `section_type` values in `['personality', 'strength']` (weakness chunks are intentionally excluded from cover-letter traits).
+  - The function still **filters OUT** `section_type='weakness'` chunks in Python to exclude negative traits from cover letters
-  - The top-K filtered chunk `content` values are concatenated and returned to be injected into the cover letter prompt.
+  - The top-K filtered chunk `content` values (personality and strength only) are concatenated and returned for the cover letter prompt

-- **Why this matters:**
+- **Why the separate collection matters:**
-  - Chunk-level parsing (section/subsection) preserves semantically coherent units (whole trait descriptions and strength explanations) so retrieval returns readable, context-rich personality statements rather than sentence fragments.
+  - **Semantic separation**: Resume facts and personality traits stored independently
+  - **No cross-contamination**: Searching personality collection won't return work achievements
+  - **Faster queries**: Smaller collection (14 chunks vs 49) = faster semantic search
+  - **Cleaner architecture**: Clear separation of concerns between factual resume data and personality profiling
-  - Using embeddings + vector search yields semantic matches (e.g., "analytical" trait matches to job requirements mentioning "analytical thinking"), improving relevance in cover letters.
+  - Using embeddings + vector search yields semantic matches (e.g., "analytical" trait matches to job requirements mentioning "analytical thinking"), improving relevance in cover letters

 #### Phase 2: AUGMENTATION (Combine Context)